corbel-spatial/ouroboros/README.md

 ## Notes

-Tested on Python 3.10, 3.11, 3.12, and 3.13 on Windows, Linux, and macOS (version info [here](https://github.com/actions/runner-images)).
+Tested on Python 3.10, 3.11, 3.12, and 3.13 on the latest Windows, Linux, and macOS (version info [here](https://github.com/actions/runner-images)).